 Can I come to the shelter without my mother?

-Maybe, all children under the age of 16 should be coming to Ernestine’s with their mothers.
-Girls/women 16 and over fleeing violence should call our crisis line to find out if Ernestine’s is the right place for you.
+Maybe.
+All children under the age of 16 should be coming to Ernestine’s with their mothers.
+Girls and women who are 16 years old and over and fleeing violence should call our crisis line to find out if Ernestine’s is the right place for you.